Crispy Tuna Patties And Home Fries Recipes

 I’m a veggie fanatic.
 We always have a vegetable with every meal, and when we eat this combination, we like peas or green beans for more color and nutrition!
 Pick your favorite!

 Oh, did you think I forgot about the homemade tartar sauce?
 Nope, I did not.
 Here is that recipe for you!
-It’s so much better than the store-bought stuff, and it costs pennies to make!
+It’s much better than the store-bought stuff and costs pennies!
 You can make this the day before and refrigerate the leftovers for a week or two.
 It’s perfect on these yummy crispy tuna patties!

 - 1 cup real mayonnaise